Rugby union in Ireland: Development teams

 As with all top-tier rugby nations, and many lower-tier countries, Ireland field an "A" national side, a second-level national selection primarily intended to develop younger talent for possible future duty on the senior national team.
 Since February 2010, the IRFU have rebranded the A side as Ireland Wolfhounds.
 The Wolfhounds generally play "A" teams of the other major European powers and senior sides of lower-tier nations.
 Ireland also field an occasional development team, Emerging Ireland, used to try out promising young players.
 The Ireland national under-20 rugby union team competes in the annual Six Nations Under 20s Championship and World Rugby U20 Championship tournaments.
 The Ireland national schoolboy rugby union team competes in the Rugby Europe Under-18 Championship.

 IQ Rugby (formerly the Irish Exiles) is a development programme to identify potential Ireland players from the Irish diaspora.

 Ireland Sevens

-The Ireland national rugby sevens team competes in the World Rugby Sevens Series, the Rugby World Cup Sevens and at the Summer Olympics.
-Unlike the national team, sevens players are not selected from the provincial teams, although some go on to play for the provincial teams.
-Their highest ever finish in the SVNS is second 2023–24 SVNS league.
+The Ireland national rugby sevens team competed in the World Rugby Sevens Series, the Rugby World Cup Sevens and at the Summer Olympics.
+Their highest ever finish in the SVNS was second 2023–24 SVNS league.
 They have made the semifinals of the Rugby World Cup Sevens twice, once in 1993 and in 2022, coming in third place in the latter.
-Their highest finish at the Summer Olympics is 6th at the 2024 Summer Olympics.
+Their highest finish at the Summer Olympics was 6th at the 2024 Summer Olympics.
+In May 2025 the IRFU dismantled the programme at the end of the 2024/25 season, insisting the move was part of "a broader strategic effort to ensure the IRFU's long-term financial sustainability."
+This decision was met with widespread criticism.